Our school visits bring our interactive experiments to schools across England and Wales, all demonstrated by our enthusiastic volunteers.

 How Much Does a CHaOS Visit Cost?

-For an average Summer Roadshow one-day visit, we ask for a contribution of £200 from secondary schools and £100 from primary schools.
-As stated, this is to help us in covering our own costs, an average breakdown of which is provided on our Sponsors page.
-This price typically accounts for less than half of the cost to CHaOS of a school visit as part of the Summer Roadshow.
+For an average Summer Roadshow one-day visit, a contribution of £200 from secondary schools and £100 from primary schools would cover approximately half of our costs.
+An average breakdown of these costs is provided on our Sponsors page.
 It is also very helpful to us if a school lunch can be provided for our volunteers!

 For local events such as our Winter Roadshow, our travel and accommodation costs are lower than for our Summer Roadshow.
-As such, the contribution we ask for from schools can also be reduced.
-For a visit as part of the Winter Roadshow, we ask for a contribution of £150 from secondary schools, and £75 from primary schools.
-When organising your CHaOS visit, we are very happy to discuss these prices!
+A contribution of £150 from secondary schools, and £75 from primary schools would covers half our costs .

 Request a Visit